 141 S Beverly Dr, Beverly Hills, CA 90212

 As the name suggests, Tomoko Japanese Spa is a Japanese-inspired health and beauty salon known for its exclusive massages.
 However, this is not the only thing that put it on our list of the best Asian destinations in Los Angeles.
 Signature treatments and customs such as traditional footbath (Ashiyu), mochi and tea make it stand out.
 Moreover, they inspire you to try some of these health treatments in Japan during your next visit.

-Even driving down the streets of Koreatown in Los Angeles makes you feel like you just landed in one of the cities in Korea.
+Asian destinations in Los Angeles also include a small part of Korea.
+Even driving down the streets of Koreatown makes you feel like you just landed in one of the cities in Korea.
 Authentic design of the buildings, small markets and gift shops with traditional products and bubble tea cafes give you a taste of real Korea and bring Asia a bit closer to you.